icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

      $ pip3 install -r requirements.txt

-   This will manually install a few dependencies and allow normal installation to procede.
+   This will manually install a few dependencies and allow normal installation to proceed.
 This *should not be necessary* if you're using a python virtual environment as described above.
 You *are* using one, aren't you?